What you need to know & what you can ignore (like this very simplified article if you are an ebike battery expert).

 A 36V battery, for example, may or may not have a very long range.
 If this battery has a capacity of 8ah, then 36V x 8ah = 288wh.
 This is not much.
 On the other hand, if this battery had a capacity of 21ah, which gives you 756wh, then you're looking at decent mileage.

 This only tells us how to read the numbers though.
-It doesn't give us any idea on how far we can go.
-Luckily, based on our experience and user feedback, you can expect the following from our high powered motors:
+It doesn't give us any idea of how far we can go.
+Luckily, based on our experience and user feedback, you can expect the following from our high-powered motors:

 15wh per mile or 9wh per km using pedal assist only 30wh per mile or 18wh per km using throttle only